- What drives violence against women?

-Our Watch works to build a long term and sustainable prevention movement across Australia to stop violence before it starts.
+Our Watch provides national leadership on prevention.
+We advocate for, drive and support the holistic, shared national approach outlined in Change the story, and we work to build a broad and sustainable prevention movement across Australia to stop violence against women before it starts.

 Our activities include:

 It’s not a question of either/or.
-Australia needs to respond to and intervene in the current crisis, and work on longer term initiatives to prevent it into the future.
+Australia needs to respond to and intervene in the current crisis, and work on longer term initiatives to prevent future violence from occurring.

-Well-resourced and effective systems and services for responding to and intervening in our current level of violence are crucial.
+Well-resourced and effective systems and services for responding to ongoing violence are crucial.
 They protect women and their children from further violence, and hold perpetrators accountable.
-Response systems also provide the foundation for primary prevention activity, by sending a message that violence is unacceptable.
+Response systems also provide the foundation for prevention activity, by sending a message that violence is unacceptable.